Share

 The most common examples of the emails that could be affected are those that should be sent to you when someone sends an enquiry via forms on your website, and the verification email which should be sent when there’s a change of admin ownership for the website in Settings > General.

 The first things to check in these cases should be your SPF (Sender Policy Framework) and DKIM (Domain Keys Identified Mail) records within the DNS for your domain, as these control which servers are permitted to send emails on behalf of your domain – the system is designed to prevent people sending fake email pretending to be you.
-It’s a little bit technical – but don’t worry, we can happily check this out for you – just ask!

 There are several other SMTP plugins for WordPress out there to choose from, however we feel this one is currently the best on offer, because: